alexpalper06/ATSD-Ex2/README.md

 #### 2. Session Management Enhancement

-The `ManagerUserSession` class includes an `isAdmin()` method to check if the logged-in user has admin privileges:
+The `ManagerUserSession` class includes an `isAdmin()` method to check if the logged in user has admin privileges:

 ```java
 public boolean isAdmin() {